-Ventilatory support may be required for a wide range of disabilities and conditions, including:
+Ventilatory support may be required for a wide range of conditions, including:

 There are two types of ventilatory support: invasive and noninvasive.
 Invasive support means the ventilator is connected to a tube placed from an opening in the neck into the trachea (created by tracheostomy).
 Noninvasive support means the ventilator is connected to a mask that covers the nose, nose and mouth, or entire face.
-The decision for invasive or noninvasive ventilatory support is based on a number of factors, including how well patients tolerate the mask, their commitment to using the mask, and their ability to clear secretions from their lungs.
+The decision for invasive or noninvasive ventilatory support is based on a number of factors, including how well a patient can tolerate the mask, the severity of the underlying disease, and a patient's ability to clear secretions from the lungs.

 Comprehensive Ventilator Services in One Location

-Because the majority of our patients have multiple severe disabilities, we provide a one-stop shopping format, so when they come to the clinic, they’ll see as many care providers as possible in a single visit, including:
+Because the majority of our patients have multiple severe disabilities, we provide a one-stop shopping format, so that when they come to the clinic, they’ll see multiple providers during a two-hour visit, including:

-- Pulmonary and Critical Care Medicine physicians for management of lung problems
+- A Pulmonary and Critical Care Medicine physician or nurse practitioner for management of breathing problems

-- Physical Medicine & Rehabilitation physicians for all general care regarding disabilities
+- A Physical Medicine & Rehabilitation physician or physician assistant for all general care regarding disabilities

-- Respiratory therapists to handle any issues with the ventilator equipment
+- A Respiratory Therapist to handle any issues with the ventilator equipment

 - A dietitian for nutrition support services

-The Assisted Ventilation Clinic meets on Wednesday afternoons in the Taubman Center at the Medical Center Main Campus.
-We have two procedure rooms fully equipped with lift systems and hydraulic tables for safe patient transfers, as well as the necessary facilities for tracheostomy changes (switching out the tube each month if unable to do at home), assessment of the trachea, and wound care.
+The multi-discipliinary Assisted Ventilation Clinic meets on Tuesday and Wednesday afternoons in the Taubman Center at the Medical Center Main Campus.
+We have two procedure rooms fully equipped with lift systems and hydraulic tables for safe patient transfers and weight assessments, as well as the necessary facilities for tracheostomy changes and wound care.

 Make an Appointment